 Pools Rule in South Carolina

-It’s been a scorcher of a week in Myrtle Beach, and Grand Strand hotels and rentals are packed with visitors.
-In 2016 our area had nearly 18 million visitors, a record high.
-While some predict less tourists this year due to recent violent incidents in the city, there is evidence that bookings in nearby Surfside Beach is increasing.
+It’s been a scorcher of a week in Myrtle Beach, and visitors are packing the Grand Strand’s hotels and rentals.
+In 2016, our area had a record high of nearly 18 million visitors.
+While some predict fewer tourists this year due to recent violent incidents in the city, there is evidence that bookings in nearby Surfside Beach are increasing.

-It is a South Carolina Department of Health and Environment Control (DHEC) requirement that public pools open for dusk or night swimming have proper lighting.
-According to the document on pool regulations (Regulation 61-51), “Artificial lighting must be provided at all public swimming pools which are to be used at night or which do not have adequate natural lighting so that all portions of the pool, including the bottom, may be readily seen without glare.”
+The South Carolina Department of Health and Environment Control (DHEC) requires that public pools open at dusk or night have proper lighting.
+Specifically, the pool regulations document (Regulation 61-51) requires artificial lighting at all public swimming pools that are to be used at night or do not have adequate natural lighting.
+This is so that all pool sections, including the bottom, are easily visible and without glare.

 Underwater Lighting Requirements

-1. No less than 0.5 watts of incandescent or 8.35 lumens must be provided per square foot of pool.
+- Operators must provide at least 0.5 watts of incandescent or 8.35 lumens per square foot of pool.

-3. Fiber-optic lighting may be installed as a supplement to the lighting requirements above.
+- Fiber-optic lighting is acceptable as a supplement to the requirements above.

-5. Colored lighting that does not meet the wattage or lumens minimum above cannot be used.
+- Colored lighting that does not meet the wattage or lumens minimum above is unacceptable.

 Area Lighting Requirements

-Equally as important as underwater lighting is providing sufficient light to the area around the pool.
+Having enough light in the area around the pool is just as important.
 There are many options in terms of lighting types and design, but again, SCDHEC has some basic guidelines for area lighting, including:

-1. Uniform lighting for the deck area with at least 10 foot candles of intensity or not less than 0.6 watts of incandescence (or 10 lumens) per square foot.
+- Uniform lighting for the deck area.
+This includes at least 10-foot candles of intensity or at least 0.6 watts of incandescence (or 10 lumens) per square foot.

-Cooper Mechanical Services has been working with hotels, condos, homeownership associations, and rental properties in the Myrtle Beach area for nearly 30 years.
-Our professional lighting and electrical team is well-equipped to make sure your swimming pool lighting is both attractive and up-to-code.
+For nearly 30 years, the Cooper brand has worked with hotels, condos, rental properties, and more in the Myrtle Beach area.
+With this expertise, our professional team will make sure your swimming pool lights are attractive and code-compliant.
 Whether you are looking for replacement lighting, upgrades, or installing for the first time, we are ready to make your pool shine day and night.